neilbalch/SimVascular/Code/Source/PythonAPI/README.md

   - Classes are implemented in *ModuleNameClassName*\_PyClass.cxx file.

-For example the **pathplanning** module code is contained in the following files
+For example the **pathplanning** module code is contained in the files
 ```
 PathPlanning_PyModule.cxx
 PathPlanning_PyModule.h